 A doctoral dissertation is examined in two stages, of which the first is the preliminary reading and the second is the public examination.
 Based on the statements of the preliminary examiners, the Dean shall give the doctoral candidate permission to defend the dissertation in a public examination, after which the Dean will set a date and venue for the public examination.
 The Dean shall also appoint one or two opponents, the representative of the faculty, and the custos.

-The custos is usually the doctoral candidate’s supervising professor and his or her task shall be to lead the progression of the public examination.
-The opponent shall be a person who does not belong to the University of Eastern Finland, and he or she shall have the qualification of a docent (an adjunct professor) or equivalent scientific competence.
-A person who has co-authored publications with the doctoral candidate in the topic of the dissertation or who has been involved in research projects with the doctoral candidate during the candidate’s postgraduate studies may not be appointed as the opponent.
+The custos is usually the doctoral candidate’s supervising professor and his/her task shall be to lead the progression of the public examination.
+The opponent shall be a person who does not belong to the University of Eastern Finland, and s/he shall hold the qualification of a docent (an adjunct professor) or equivalent scientific competence.
+A person who has co-authored publications with the doctoral candidate in the topic of the dissertation or who has been involved in research projects with the doctoral candidate during the candidate’s doctoral studies may not be appointed as the opponent.
 Furthermore, a person who is otherwise disqualified may not be appointed as the opponent.
 The representative of the faculty shall be a person who at a minimum holds a doctoral degree and represents the doctoral candidate’s field of research or a related field.
 The faculty’s representative shall become familiar with the doctoral dissertation and follow the progression of the public examination.
 After the public examination, the custos, the opponent(s) and the faculty's representative shall get together to discuss the grade of the dissertation.
 The custos shall write a statement concerning the progression of the public examination.
-Both the opponent(s) and the faculty’s representative shall issue their own writ-ten statements concerning the dissertation and its examination after the public examination.
+Both the opponent(s) and the faculty’s representative shall issue their own written statements concerning the dissertation and its examination after the public examination.